-Emergency care received from a nonparticipating provider will be paid at the in-network benefit level (for example, deductibles and coinsurance will be the same for visits to a hospital emergency room whether the hospital is in-network or out-of-network).
-However, the participant is still responsible for amounts charged by the nonparticipating provider that exceed the allowable charge.
+Emergency care received from an out-of-network provider will be paid at the network benefit level (for example, deductibles and coinsurance will be the same for visits to a hospital emergency room whether the hospital is a network or out-of-network facility).
+However, the participant is still responsible for amounts charged by the out-of-network provider that exceed the allowable charge.